dat3Cph/material/flow2/javaDD/Java8DeepDive2.md

 integer value = mylist.get(0); // compilation error
 ````

-**code reusability**: generics enable you to write classes, interfaces, and methods that can work with a variety of data types. this promotes code reuse, as a single implementation can cater to different types.
+**Code reusability**: generics enable you to write classes, interfaces, and methods that can work with a variety of data types. this promotes code reuse, as a single implementation can cater to different types.

-**eliminate type casting**: generics eliminate the need for explicit type casting when retrieving elements from collections or working with other data structures. this leads to cleaner and more readable code.
+**Eliminate type casting**: generics eliminate the need for explicit type casting when retrieving elements from collections or working with other data structures. this leads to cleaner and more readable code.

-**stronger abstractions**: generics allow you to define abstractions that work with a range of types. this enables you to create more generic and flexible apis that can be used with different data types.
+**Stronger abstractions**: generics allow you to define abstractions that work with a range of types. this enables you to create more generic and flexible apis that can be used with different data types.

-**collections framework**: the java collections framework (e.g., list, set, map, etc.) heavily utilizes generics. it allows you to create collections that hold specific types of elements, improving type safety and eliminating casting.
+**Collections framework**: the java collections framework (e.g., list, set, map, etc.) heavily utilizes generics. it allows you to create collections that hold specific types of elements, improving type safety and eliminating casting.

-### generic classes and interfaces:
+### Generic classes and interfaces:
 **defining and using generic classes in java**

-generic classes in java allow you to create classes that can work with different data types while maintaining type safety. they provide a powerful way to create reusable and flexible components that can operate seamlessly across various types. let´s explore how to define and use generic classes in java.
+Generic classes in java allow you to create classes that can work with different data types while maintaining type safety. they provide a powerful way to create reusable and flexible components that can operate seamlessly across various types. let´s explore how to define and use generic classes in java.

-**defining a generic class:**
+**Defining a generic class:**

 to define a generic class, you use angle brackets (`<>`) to specify a type parameter. this type parameter acts as a placeholder for an actual data type that will be provided when an instance of the class is created. here's the basic syntax: